 This summer the Fishers Island Community Center (FICC) is again hosting the New York Safe Boating Course in July.
-It will be given over 2 sessions – Thursday and Friday, August 10 and 11, 2017 from 8:00am – 12:00pm.
+It will be given over 2 sessions – Wednesday, July 11 and Thursday, July 12, 2018 from 8:00am – 12:00pm.
 The fee for the course is $10.00.

 If you have already completed a Safe Boating Course in any state you are covered.
 If not, take the opportunity to enroll in the 8-hour course offered on island at the FICC by contacting the instructor Elby Burr at email@example.com or (631) 788-7475.
 Please sign up as soon as possible.
 The State requires a class size must be between 6 and 30 students.